alinafresorger/atm-simulator/README.md

 Deposit desired amount as many times as you want\
 Withdraw the money back (if it is within the account limits!)

+## Improvements:
+Added an alert that will give a warning when trying to withdraw more money than in the account

 ## How To Run:
 1. Download files to your local machine
 2. Run http server